allenai/natural-instructions/tasks/README.md

 `task170_hotpotqa_answer_generation.json` | Given a set of context and supporting facts, answer the question asked based on them. | Answer Generation
 `task191_hotpotqa_question_generation.json` | Given a set of context, supporting facts and an answer, generate the question asked based on them. | Question Generation
 `task192_hotpotqa_sentence_generation.json` | Given a context paragraph, question and corresponding answer, generate the supporting facts that helps in answering question. | Sentence Generation
-`task227_ClariQ_classification`	| Given a query and its clarification, classify whether clarification is proper or not by providing 'Yes' or 'No' | Classification
 `task193_duorc_question_generation` | Writing a question based on a given plot | Question Generation `task194_duorc_answer_generation` | Given a plot and a question, answer the question based on the plot | Answer Generation `task195_sentiment140_classification.json` | Given a tweet text, classify it into positive or negative | Classification